loro-dev/peer-lease/README.md

   // Note: release can be invoked exactly once; a second call throws.
 }
 ```

+The first argument is the document identifier that scopes locking and cache entries, ensuring leases only coordinate with peers working on the same document.

 `acquirePeerId` first tries to coordinate through the [Web Locks API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Locks_API).
 When that API is unavailable it falls back to a localStorage-backed mutex with a TTL, heartbeat refresh, and release notifications.
 A released ID is cached together with the document version that produced it and is only handed out when the caller proves their version has advanced, preventing stale edits from reusing a peer ID.